The 5 most important elements of the ISO 9001 standard

 At this point, you need to determine whether your organization needs to revaluate the effectiveness of your eQMS.

-If you want to comply with IOS 9001, you need an eQMS that is purpose-built.
+If you want to comply with ISO 9001, you need an eQMS that is purpose-built.

 The most effective eQMS implementations balance simplicity and customization.
 Every customization to the eQMS should provide clear value without complexity.